BaileyLabUM/biosensor/README.md

 `setwd("C:/Users/USERNAME/Desktop/CHIPNAME_gaskGASKNAME_DATE")`.

 4. Execute the code by running the `analyzeBiosensorData` function.
-This function requires 5 input variable:
+This function requires 12 input variables:
     1. **time1** - a number specifying the later time for net shift calculations
     2. **time2** - a number specifying the earlier time for net shift